 - Buy now and delivered by Christmas

-- Download our five page definitive guide on Cloud Hosting.
+- Download our five-page definitive guide on Cloud Hosting.

 Throughout your website you should be questioning whether you have asked the customer buy, to contact you, or to get more information.
 You must balance this with thinking about what the benefit the users gets from doing that action.

-ADD TO CART is not the Hook.
+ADD TO CART is not a hook

 Add to cart is a function of your site, not a hook to engage the user.
 A proper hook in relation to buying items is: